Richard Jones (photojournalist)

-Richard Jones is a British photojournalist, based in Hong Kong.
+Richard Jones is a British photojournalist, based in Hong Kong until 2012.
 In 2009 he was the victim of an assault by Grace Mugabe and her bodyguard.

 Jones' work related to China's One-Child Policy has won numerous Human Rights Press Awards and a National Press Photographers Association Award.
 He won the Photojournalism category at the Photography Masters Cup International Color Awards in 2009.
-He was nominated and "Highly Commended" in the Foreign Reporter of the Year category at the UK Press Awards in 2010.
+He was nominated and "Highly Commended" in the Foreign Reporter of the Year category at the UK Press Awards in 2011 for his reporting from China for the Mail on Sunday.

+In 2012 Jones moved to the UK and pursued a career in the cultural sector, working for museums and galleries.
+In 2023 he was named as a finalist National Lottery Awards "Outstanding Individuals" in heritage for his work documenting the faces and testimonies of the Last Generations of Coalminers from Wales.